 Our cats are very important in our lives, there's no denying it.
 And when we go away, while we love our travels, we hate having to be away from our furry family members.
 Luckily, technology has made it so much easier to stay in touch with our pets when we're away via FaceTime or other video chat apps.

 We feel so comforted seeing our cats' sweet faces when we're far away, but do our cats feel the same way?
+What can they see on screens?
 We took a look at if or how our cats can understand what's happening on our phone screens, and the results are mixed.
 While our cats may not appreciate the subtleties of our favorite meme on our phones, there's some evidence that video chats with their humans may not be totally lost on them.

-Eyes are made up of two kinds of receptors – rods and cones, and cones are the type that process color.
+A cat's vision is, of course, significantly different from that of humans or even dogs.
+Cats see blues better than they see reds, greens, and yellows, which may help with phone screens.
+Mammal eyes are made up of two kinds of receptors: rods and cones, and cones are the type that process color.
 Humans have three types of cones to see all the colors, however, cats only have two types.
 Cats eyes see blues okay, but they are close to red-green colorblind.
 Luckily, for our kitties on FaceTime, our phone screens radiate more blue light, so cats can pick up some of the colors happening on a digital screen.

 And even though they don't see light perfectly, cats do see more colors than dogs, so it's possible that our phone screens look clearer and more understandable to our feline friends.
 Along with some of their other abilities, our kitties might be able to get as excited seeing your face as you do seeing theirs.